BY: SR. PATRICIA SMITH, OSF, PhD, JCD

-Sr. Smith is a canonical consultant and teaches at Neumann College, Aston, Pa.
+Sr. Pat is a canonical consultant and teaches canon law at the University of Notre Dame, IN.

 For reprint permission, contact Betty Crosby or call (314) 253-3477.